 In the dialog box that appears, select the item that you want to add, and then click OK.

-If you don't want a protocol, service, or client installed for a certain connection, right-click that connection, and then click Properties.
-On the Networking tab, clear the check box next to the appropriate name.
+If you don't want a protocol, service, or client installed for a certain connection, right-click that connection, click Properties, click either the Configure or Networking tab, and then clear the check box next to the appropriate name.